 10. More Than Enough by Elaine Welteroth

-Often for young women entrepreneurs, it becomes difficult when the others dictate how they should operate or go about their business.
+Often for young women entrepreneurs, it becomes difficult when others dictate how they should operate or go about their business.
 More Than Enough is the book that will help you navigate through these waters and establish your business on your own terms.

-Written by acclaimed former editor-in-chief of Teen Vogue, this part-memoir and part-manifesto will help you discover your true potential and shape your life the way you want to.
+Written by the acclaimed former editor-in-chief of Teen Vogue, this part-memoir and part-manifesto will help you discover your true potential and shape your life the way you want to.

-An essential guide for young female entrepreneurs to find their voice as well as enhance and exhibit their true potential freely.
+This an essential guide for young female entrepreneurs to find their voice as well as enhance and exhibit their true potential freely.